MESD/SettingsBundle/Resources/doc/index.md

 ```

 There should be just two tables created `setting_hive` and `setting_cluster`, and one
 foreign key.
-If everything looks good, go a head and run the command again, this time
+If everything looks good, go ahead and run the command again, this time
 making the changes in the database:

 ```bash